 If you have an interest in living a healthy lifestyle, try your best to eat a healthy diet, and work to keep your body weight under control, your body fat percentage is a crucial number to know that will help you in many different ways.
 Here are just a few:

 #1 Get The Context Of Your Weight

-Knowing how much you weigh tells you very little since people can have the same bodyweight but have completely different compositions, body types, and health risks.
-Your body fat percentage puts your weight into context, telling you far more about yourself than how heavy you are.
+Knowing how much you weigh tells you very little since people can have the same body weight but have completely different compositions, body types, and health risks.
+Your body fat percentage puts your weight into context, telling you far more about your yourself than how heavy you are.

 Here are the body compositions of three types of people, all around the same weight (~154 pounds) and height (5'10").
 To make each of these easier to talk about later, we’ll give them each a fictitious name.

 Bill has a body weight of 154.0 pounds and a body fat percentage of 28.3%.
 Notice the large differences between the bar for Body Fat Mass and SMM (Skeletal Muscle Mass).
 Because of this very large difference, despite being a normal weight, Bill likely falls into the category of what is popularly called “skinny fat.”
 Ted has a nearly identical weight to Bill – less than half a pound in difference – but has a body fat percentage of 15.6%, almost 13% less than Bill!
 This is because, unlike Bill, Ted has average amounts of muscle and fat for a 5’10” person.
 Within about a pound of both Bill and Ted is Brian, with a body weight of 154.8 and a body fat percentage of 10.1%.
 The bars for his SMM and Body Fat Mass are the complete inverse of Bill, who had a skinny fat composition.